 - To Follow – No V5 currently present.
 The vendor has promised documents are available and will follow.

 - None – No V5.
 The onus is on the Purchaser to obtain from DVLA at their own expense.

 VCAR Insurance Categories

 What is 'VCAR'?

-When 'VCAR' (Vehicle Condition Alert Register) is referred to this means the vehicle has been subject to insurance claim/had accident damage.
+When ‘VCAR’ (Vehicle Condition Alert Register) is referred to this means the vehicle has been subject to insurance claim/had accident damage.
 VCAR status remains with the vehicle for the rest of its life, regardless of it being repaired and checked to be of a safe standard.
-There are four categories A,B,C and D.

-- CATEGORY B: A vehicle that has been written off but where its parts may be re-used.
+A vehicle that has been written off but where its parts may be re-used.
 The body shell cannot be re-used and must be destroyed.

-- CATEGORY D: An insurance write-off for other reasons such as the repair costs may be less than the value of the vehicle.
+Vehicles graded accordingly haven’t sustained structural damage, so the issue may be cosmetic, or a problem with the electrics that isn’t economical to repair.
+An insurance write-off for other reasons such as the repair costs may be less than the value of the vehicle.
 It is suitable to repair to make it roadworthy.